jlanguell/Daily-Deal-Scraper/README.md

 This is made easy, and can be done by pulling up a QR code scanner on your phone's WhatsApp account, and scanning the available QR code in your browser.
 This registers the PC as a device associated with your WhatsApp account for future use with dealScraper.

+If you have git installed on your computer:

 - Clone the git repository to a local directory on your computer with the command line:

 ```bash